jvpoulos/diabetes_pred/README.md

 	- Trains transformer model, supporting Tab Transformer and FT Transformer.

 - `attention.py`
-	- Extracts and plots attention maps from the last layer of the trained and validated transformer model.
+	- Load a model, either a TabTransformer or an FTTransformer, and visualize its attention maps using a validation dataset.

 - `test.py`
 	- Loads the validated model from `train.py` and evaluates it on a test dataset.